 The Analyst

-These guys are deliberate, they anticipate problems and follow through.
-They want to collaborate with others, but they can also work quietly on their own.
-We could say that they are the stable force within a team.
+These professionals are deliberate and dependable — they anticipate problems and follow through carefully.
+Also known as Thinkers or Strategists, they enjoy analyzing data, understanding systems, and finding logical solutions.
+Analysts collaborate with others but can also work quietly on their own, bringing balance to the team.
 They can be quite straightforward but also sensitive to criticism.
 They are also uncomfortable working under pressure and want to have a communication plan they can follow.

 Analysts often end up taking on the roles of strategists and fixers.
 They tend to be quite analytical in their approach, preferring to wait until they have all the information they need before making a decision.
 Analysts like to get their hands dirty because they’re really interested in the nitty-gritty of systems and details.
 That’s why they’re great team players.
 They work best in structured, organised environments where they can tackle issues in a step-by-step process.
 They tend to be rational and detached, and they’re often the first to spot emerging problems, not the other way around.